clottman/til/2017-08-09 Xamarin netstandard blog draft.md

 Documentation provided by Xamarin for the .NET Standard code sharing option is almost non-existent.
 Instead, I followed two blog posts by Oren Novotny: [Using Xamarin Forms with .NET Standard VS 2017 Edition](https://oren.codes/2017/04/23/using-xamarin-forms-with-net-standard-vs-2017-edition/) and [https://oren.codes/2017/01/04/multi-targeting-the-world-a-single-project-to-rule-them-all/](https://oren.codes/2017/01/04/multi-targeting-the-world-a-single-project-to-rule-them-all/).
 These were both very detailed and useful jumping off points.
 I'm grateful to the author for their work putting them together.

+I [created a demo solution](https://github.com/clottman/multitargetNetStandard) where you can follow the commit history to see exactly what I did to recreate this as a test.
 The initial steps I followed from [Using Xamarin Forms with .NET Standard VS 2017 Edition](https://oren.codes/2017/04/23/using-xamarin-forms-with-net-standard-vs-2017-edition/) were:

 1. Create a PCL Cross Platform Forms app  (images 1 & 2 for create cross platform app)